-Camelot requires Java 17.0.2 (or later) to be installed on the system it will run on before it can be used.
+Camelot requires Java 8u91 (on later) to be installed on the system it will run on before it can be used.

-Camelot is supports the Temurin distribution of Java, which can be downloaded here:
+Java can be downloaded here:

 If using OSX, you will need to install the "JDK".
 For Windows and Linux, you can install either the "JRE" or the "JDK".